 tables on the master fails on the slave, causing replication to

 stop.
-To keep this from happening, you should use row-based
+To prevent this from happening, you should use row-based

 replication, rewrite the offending statement before running it

 on the master, or upgrade the master to MySQL 5.7.